Screens Not the Sleep Saboteur!

 Being lured into staying up past our bedtime is the more likely sleep saboteur.

-Bright lights, blue in particular, are still not advised late in the evening.
-The difference here is dose: it appears the amount and intensity of light coming from the screens is not enough to rest our circadian rhythm and cause problems for falling asleep.
+The nuance here is dose: it appears the amount and intensity blue of light coming from the screens is not enough to reset our circadian rhythm and related sleep programming.

 Interpreting the Science